When Acetazolamide (Diamox) entered the market in 1982, it was designed by drug maker Teva to treat Glaucoma.

-When Acetazolamide (Diamox) came to the market in 1982 by drug maker Teva it was designed to treat Glaucoma.
-By accident it was discovered that one of the effects of the drug could be utilized to assist high altitude climbers and trekkers acclimatize to the effects of low oxygen pressure, the cause of acute mountain sickness (AMS).
+In 1982 Diamox was introduced to the medical market by Teva, a pharmaceutical company.
+It was originally designed to treat Glaucoma, but it was later discovered that one of the effects of the drug could be used to assist high-altitude climbers in acclimatizing to the effects of low oxygen pressure, the cause of acute mountain sickness (AMS).

 MYTH: Diamox conceals altitude symptoms.

 FACT: Diamox quickens acclimatization.
 As acclimatization occurs, symptoms improve.
-Diamox does not hide anything, so if you get altitude sickness, you will still have symptoms.
+Diamox does not hide anything, so if you get altitude sickness (such as when adjusting to the Mount Kilimanjaro altitude, for example) you will still have symptoms.
 If you feel well, you are well.

 MYTH: Diamox prevents AMS during rapid ascent.